Feedback as Competitive Advantage

 1/2 day

-Tailored to your needs, 20 participants recommended.
-Typical audience groups:
+Virtual feedback literacy workshop, tailored to your needs.
+20 participants recommended.
+Typical audience groupings include:

 Monthly retainer